 The similarity between average rates of improvement in the 2010s in Germany and the UK is noteworthy, with average sex specific improvement rates within 0.01 years per year of each other (0.09 compared with 0.10 for females in the UK and Germany respectively; 0.16 compared with 0.17 for males).
 The German data covers 2010-2017 inclusive, whereas for the UK the data extends to 2016.
 Further analysis of annual improvement rates in the USA, the UK, the Netherlands and Germany is presented in Figure 2 of the appendix.

+Table 1 Average annual life expectancy changes (in years) by decade, arranged by average gain for both sexes combined in the 2010s.
+(Lowest at top.)
+Source: Human Mortality Database